Indiana University

 You can set an initial keyframe for a layer by clicking on the stopwatch icon.
 Anytime you change the parameter you've clicked the stopwatch icon for, a new keyframe is automatically created wherever your position indicator is.
 An X will appear in the keyframe box.

-You can navigate from keyframe to keyframe by the arrow icons.
+You can navigate from keyframe to keyframe by the little left-right arrow icons.
 You can remove a keyframe by highlighting it and pressing delete or by unchecking the check box to the left.

 You can set keyframes to be linear, auto bezier, or continous bezier.